-With skin sensitivity and dryness posing a problem with Celtic complexions, it’s worth swapping your regular moisturiser for one like Nickel’s Bonne Gueule, which has been especially developed for fair skin and boasts an anti-redness formula to ensure skin doesn’t look – or feel – irritated.
+With skin sensitivity and dryness posing a problem with pale complexions, it’s worth swapping your regular moisturiser for one like Nickel’s Bonne Gueule or Clinique’s Redness Solutions Daily Relief Cream, which have been specially developed for fair skin and boast anti-redness formulas to ensure skin doesn’t look – or feel – irritated.

 Don’t Skimp On The Sunscreen

-The risk of developing malignant melanoma is double for blondes and nearly 50 per cent higher for guys with brown hair, so make a daily sunscreen like Bulldog Protective Moisturiser SPF 15 part of your grooming armoury.
+The risk of developing malignant melanoma is double for blondes and nearly 50 per cent higher for guys with brown hair, so make a daily SPF moisturiser part of your grooming armoury.

 The most significant difference between pale and dark skin is that the former tends to be drier.

 As well as keeping skin protected against sun damage during the day with an SPF moisturiser, invest in a hydrating night cream, like Lab Series Night Recovery Lotion, to deliver plenty of moisture while you sleep.
 Studies have shown that skin absorbs moisturisers better at night.

 Lift & Firm

 Given pale skin’s susceptibility to premature ageing (wrinkles and fine lines tend to form earlier and are often more noticeable than in darker skins), you might want to incorporate anti-ageing products like Menscience’s Anti-Ageing Formula or Estee Lauder’s widely acclaimed Advanced Night Repair Eye Serum into your routine.